-Field Value Policy Select how your device is to react if a negative response to a re- quest is received.
-Possible values: • Authoritative (default value): A negative response to a request is accepted. • Non-authoritative : A negative response to a request is not accepted.
-A request is sent to the next RADIUS server un-

-Field Value til your device receives a response from a server configured as authoritative.
+Field Value Policy Select how your device is to react if a negative response to a request is received.
+Possible values: • Authoritative (default value): A negative response to a request is accepted. • Non-authoritative: A negative response to a request is not accepted.
+A request is sent to the next RADIUS server until your device receives a response from a server configured as authoritative.
 UDP Port Enter the UDP port to be used for RADIUS data.
 RFC 2138 defines the default ports 1812 for authentication (1645 in older RFCs) and 1813 for accounting (1646 in older RFCs).
 You can obtain the port to be used from the documentation for your RADIUS server.
 The default value is 1812.
 Server Timeout Enter the maximum wait time between ACCESS_REQUEST and response in milliseconds.

-After timeout, the request is repeated according to Retries or the next configured RADIUS server is requested.
+Field Value After timeout, the request is repeated according to Retries or the next configured RADIUS server is requested.
 Possible values are whole numbers between 50 and 50000.
 The default value is 1000 (1 second).
-Alive Check Here you can activate a check of the accessibility of a RADIUS server in Status ${\it Down}$.
-An Alive Check is carried out regularly (every 20 seconds) by sending an ACCESS_REQUEST to the IP address of the RADI- US server.
+Alive Check Here you can activate a check of the accessibility of a RADIUS server in Status $DOWN$.
+An Alive Check is carried out regularly (every 20 seconds) by sending an ACCESS_REQUEST to the IP address of the RADI-US server.
 If the server is reachable, Status is set to alive again.
-If the RADIUS server is only reachable over a switched line (dialup connection), this can cause additional costs if the server is down for a long time.
-The function is activated by selecting Enabled .
+If the RADIUS server is only reachable over a switched line (dialup connection), this can cause additional costs if the server is $down$ for a long time.
+The function is activated by selecting $Enabled$.
 The function is enabled by default.
 Retries Enter the number of retries for cases when there is no response to a request.
 If an response has still not been received after these attempts, the Status is set to $down$.
-In Alive Check = Enabled your device attempts to reach the server every 20 seconds.
-If the server responds, Status is set back to alive .
-Possible values are whole numbers between 0 and 10 .
-The default value is 1.
-To prevent Status being set to down, set

-Field Value

-this value to 0.

-RADIUS Dialout Only for Authentication Type = PPP Authentication and IPSec Authentication.Select whether your device receives requests from RADIUS server dialout routes.
-This enables temporary interfaces to be configured automatically and your device can initiate outgoing connections that are not configured permanently.The function is activated by selecting Enabled.The function is disabled by default.If the function is active, you can enter the following options:• Reload Interval: Enter the time period in seconds
+In Alive Check = $Enabled$ your device attempts to reach the server every 20 seconds.
+If the server responds, Status is set back to $alive$.
+Possible values are whole numbers between θ and $lower down$.
+The default value is $lower down$.
+To prevent Status being set to $lower down$, set this value to $lower down$.
+RADIUS Dialout Only for Authentication Type = PPP Authentication and IPSec Authentication.
+Select whether your device receives requests from RADIUS server dialout routes.
+This enables temporary interfaces to be configured automatically and your device can initiate outgoing connections that are not configured permanently.
+The function is activated by selecting Enabled.
+The function is disabled by default.
+If the function is active, you can enter the following options:

-between update intervals.

-The default entry here is $\ensuremath{\mathcal{O}}$ i.e. an automatic reload is not carried out.
+Field Value • Reload Interval: Enter the time period in seconds between update intervals.
+The default entry here is ${\it 0}$ i.e. an automatic reload is not carried out.